davidyarbrough/splendid-cards/README.md

 - Collect tokens of five different colors (white, blue, black, red, and green)
 - Purchase development cards using these tokens
-- Earn prestige points from cards and noble tiles
+- Earn prestige points from cards and tiles
 - Build an economic engine through card discounts
 - Race to be the first to reach 15 prestige points